Building BidScribe: Why I'm Tackling RFP Responses with AI

 This is a perfect use case for RAG (Retrieval-Augmented Generation).
 Build a knowledge base from your best answers, retrieve the most relevant ones for each new question, and let an LLM synthesize a tailored response.

-I went with Next.js + Supabase — a stack I know well and that lets me move fast as a solo developer.
+I'm going with Next.js + Supabase — a stack I know well and that lets me move fast as a solo developer.

 Why Supabase over Firebase?
 Three reasons: